ardislu/csvio/README.md

 ## Other CSV libraries

-Here are more comprehensive CSV libraries that may be better for your use case.
+Here are other CSV libraries that may be better for your use case.

 - [Papa Parse](https://github.com/mholt/PapaParse)
 - [node-csv](https://github.com/adaltas/node-csv)